BenPru/luxtronik/README.md

 Your heatpump should be autodiscovered by home assistant.
 ![image](https://user-images.githubusercontent.com/5879533/178813978-bd8f13ff-ed27-4fa8-bfd0-6ff86a6e9786.png)

-'If auto discovery does not work, please give feedback with the first six chars of your luxtronik heatpump mac address and/or hostname.'
+'If auto discovery does not work, please give feedback with the first six chars of your luxtronik heatpump mac address, the original hostname, the manufacturer and model.
+To add the heatpump manually go to Settings => Devices and Services => Add Integration and add a new luxtronik device.'

 Select Configure and review the settings
 ![image](https://user-images.githubusercontent.com/5879533/178814105-1dfc9445-1591-417b-9162-0b9f341cd0b2.png)